danilobjr/dotfiles/README.md

 ## TODO

+- Set wallpaper by other means.
+For example: ranger keybinding.
 - Put a desktop screenshot and first zsh access message.
 - Install node and npm packages during install: now, terminal-alarm.
 Then document them here.
 - Use st terminal emulator instead of gnome-terminal.